-First glittering pearly white appears in your baby’s mouth on an average around 6 months of age.
-Your little one normally has 20 baby teeth until about the age of 6, after that they are supposed to shed them and they eventually get replaced by permanent teeth.
-I remember,when I started shedding my milk teeth, my parents used to instruct “put your lost milk tooth in green grass, sparrow shall pick it up, you will get strong teeth in its place.”
+First glittering pearly white teeth appear in your baby’s mouth on an average around 6 months of age.
+Your little one normally has 20 baby teeth until about the age of 6, after that he is supposed to shed them, and they eventually get replaced by permanent teeth.
+I remember, when I started shedding my milk teeth, my parents used to instruct “put your lost milk tooth in green grass, sparrow shall pick it up, you will get strong teeth in its place.”
 I still wonder the reason behind this theory.

-Anyways, let me tell you that this is not only the way to dispose off a lost milk tooth, every human culture round the world follow their own set of traditions or rituals for the disposal of the lost baby teeth.
-So today, I shall providing a interesting brief review regarding the rituals associated lost milk tooth.
+Anyways, let me tell you that this is not only the way to dispose of a lost milk tooth, and almost every human culture around the world follow their own set of traditions or rituals for the disposal of the lost baby teeth.
+So today, I shall provide an interesting brief review regarding the rituals associated with lost milk tooth.

 Researcher B. R. Townend in 1960 handily broke these down into nine basic types of ritual: